 2. Use landing pages more effectively.

-For example, over the past decade, crowdspring has helped tends of thousands of entrepreneurs, small businesses, marketers and agencies with professional, custom logo design.
-Most visitors looking for logo design start out by browsing either the crowdspring homepage or the custom logo-design landing page.
+For example, over the past decade, crowdspring has helped tens of thousands of entrepreneurs, small businesses, marketers, and agencies with professional, custom logo design.
+Most visitors looking for logo design start browsing either the crowdspring homepage or the custom logo-design landing page.